Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 # Azure DocumentIntelligence client library for Java

-Azure Document Intelligence ([previously known as Form Recognizer][service-rename]) is a cloud service that uses machine learning to analyze text and structured data from your documents.
+Azure Document Intelligence ([previously known as Document Intelligence][service-rename]) is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features: